Baan Gerda: Documentary Film

 "DANCING ON HEAVEN'S MEADOW".
 2009.
 A 30 min. follow-up by film director Detlev F. Neufert about the life in the Aids orphan village Baan Gerda in Thailand.
 Ben, one of the leading kids in "Heaven's Meadow.
 The small wonders of Baan Gerda" is now 16 years old.
 How does he face his life as an Aids orphan and how does the development of Baan Gerda can help him and the other children to lead a normal life.
 The film has been screened in international TV stations.

+DANCING ON HEAVEN'S MEADOW is the second documentary about aidsorphan Ben in Baan Gerda.
+In HEAVDEN'S MEADOW.
+THE SMALL WONDERS OF BAAN GERDA.'
+Ben was 8 years old.
+Now he is 16 years old with all the 'normal' conflicts a pubertarian boy has in this age.
+Director Detlev F. Neufert follows him with all sensitiveness and understanding of Ben's difficult situation.

 BaanGerda features in the 2010 documentary Living with the Tiger.
 The film focuses on two of the children over a period of 3 years, and highlights the problems they encounter as they try to re-integrate back into their communities.
 The story is set in the context of their preparations for an ambitious performance in an opera.